wordgen/wordlists/README.md

 )

 func main() {
-	// Print the first name from the EFF Large Wordlist fmt.Println(eff.Large[0])
+	// Print the first word from the EFF Large Wordlist fmt.Println(eff.Large[0])
 }
 ```